Disclosure: collaborative post

 As you get further along in your pregnancy, feelings of fatigue or tiredness may be the result of constantly having to run to the bathroom all through the night or just simply not being able to get comfortable enough to sleep properly.

 If you prefer to sleep on your side, then that’s perfect, but if sleeping on your side is not your sleep preference, try and adjust to it because it reduces the risk of stillbirth by your third trimester.
 Sleeping on your side also eases back pain.
 Try a pregnancy body pillow, it will become your best friend and your husband’s pet hate!
+There are lots of different types of pregnancy pillows, find one that suits you.

 If you know that you have a hard time sleeping at night, you may want to try and take a nap during the day; you have to get rest some kind of way and at that point, you better take it how you can get it!